 Occasionally the heading given by Vasi to his etchings may mislead the viewer; the long building on the right side of the plate is a nunnery, whereas the friary of S. Bernardo is the unassuming house behind S. Pudenziana.
 The branch of the Cistercian order which was named after St. Bernard of Clairvaux had its main friary at S. Bernardo alle Terme.

-The plate also shows some details of Villa Negroni (aka Villa Peretti or Montalto and entirely lost in the XIXth century): the gate at the end of the street was known as Portone Viminale and the building of which Vasi shows only the tip was Palazzetto Montalto; they were both designed by Domenico Fontana for Pope Sixtus V at the end of the XVIth century.
+The plate also shows some details of Villa Negroni (aka Villa Peretti or Montalto): the gate at the end of the street was known as Portone Viminale and the building of which Vasi shows only the tip was Palazzetto Montalto; they were both designed by Domenico Fontana for Pope Sixtus V at the end of the XVIth century.
 Fontana raised the level of the street in order to facilitate the access to the villa, thus partially "burying" S. Pudenziana (the opposite nunnery was built at a later time).

 The view is taken from the green dot in the 1748 map below.
-In the description below the plate Vasi made reference to: 1) Façade and bell tower of S. Pudenziana; 2) Villa Negroni (once Montalto); 3) Church and nunnery of Bambin Gesù; 4) Via Patrizia.
+In the description below the plate Vasi made reference to: 1) Façade and bell tower of S. Pudenziana; 2) Villa Negroni; 3) Church and nunnery of Bambin Gesù; 4) Via Patrizia.
 The name of this street was already Via Urbana (with reference to Pope Urban VIII) at Vasi's time, but he preferred to use an older name of Latin origin Vicus Patricius, which meant that the patricians (the members of the noble class in ancient Rome) had their houses along this street.
 2) is shown in more detail in another page.

 The view in December 2009: (left) S. Pudenziana; (right) Bambin Gesù